ruuvi/ruuvi-sensor-protocols/README.md

 The altitude can be calculated using temperature and air pressure values.
 For this reason we won't transfer the altitude data, but it can be shown on website anyways.

 ### First byte (offset 0)
-The first number tells the receiver (ie. website) what kind of info the URL includes.
-Only the first one (0) is implemented, rest of the choices are proposals.
+The first decimal tells the receiver (ie. website) what kind of data the URL has.
+Only the first one `(0)` is implemented, rest of the choices are proposals.

-Value | Description
+Decimal | Description
 ----|-----------
  0 | Current sensor readings
  1 | Minimum sensor readings